zeroecco/boundless/docs/src/market/rfc.md

 ![Boundless market diagram](../images/boundless_market_diagram.png)

-1. Client broadcasts their proving request to make it available to all provers.
+1. [Requestor][term-requestor] broadcasts their proof request to make it available to all provers.
-2. Prover receives the request, attempts to fetch the image and inputs, and evaluates it via preflight in the executor.
+2. [Prover][term-prover] receives the request, attempts to fetch the [ELF binary][r0-term-elf-binary] with associated [Image ID][r0-term-image-id] and inputs, and evaluates it via preflight in the [executor][r0-term-executor].
 Preflight allows the prover to know both that the request can actually be fulfilled and allows it to estimate the cost of proving.
 After evaluation, the prover will determine a price they would like to bid.

 3. Prover sends a transaction to place their bid and lock-in the request.
-Upon lock-in, they have exclusive rights to be paid for the request, and must provide a client-specified amount of stake as collateral, burned in the event they fail to deliver a proof by the deadline.
+Upon lock-in, they have exclusive rights to be paid for the request, and must provide a requestor-specified amount of stake as collateral, burned in the event they fail to deliver a proof by the deadline.
 4. Prover produces the receipt:
-   1. Proves the application guest execution
+   1. Proves the application [guest][] execution
    2. Optionally aggregates the request into a batch via the set builder guest.
    3. Proves the request conditions are met via the Assessor guest.
    4. Adds the Assessor receipt to the batch via the set builder guest.
    5. Compresses the batch receipt via Groth16
 5. Prover sends a transaction to post the set commitment (i.e. Merkle root) to the set verifier contract.
 6. Prover sends a transaction to the market contract to post the Merkle inclusion proof for the application and Assessor receipts in the batch, and to fulfill the request.
 At this point, the prover has delivered the requested proof and is paid for their work.
-7. Client fetches the Merkle inclusion path, which acts as their receipt seal from the EVM calldata or event logs.
+7. Requestor fetches the Merkle inclusion path, which acts as their receipt seal from the EVM calldata or event logs.
-8. Client sends a transaction to complete their application flow, with authentication provided by the receipt.
+8. Requestor sends a transaction to complete their application flow, with authentication provided by the receipt.

 ### Market contract and guest

 Market operations such as the auction and settlement are implemented in a smart contract.

-#### Order placement and matching
+#### Order placement

-**Order broadcast:** Clients will initiate an order by broadcasting a `ProvingRequest` to the provers.
-Clients have a choice of two broadcast channels depending on their needs:
+**Order broadcast:** Requestors will initiate an order by broadcasting a `ProvingRequest` to the provers.
+Requestors have a choice of two broadcast channels depending on their needs:

 - Broadcast via EVM calldata.
 This has the highest possible assurance for data availability and censorship resistance.
 - Broadcast via an off-chain broadcast channel.
 This has the lowest cost and latency.

   Off-chain broadcast channel is not a requirement for the initial MVP deployment.
 It is however important to keep it in mind.
 Submitting an order cannot alter EVM state.

-**Authentication**: Requests are signed by the client EOA with an [EIP-712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) signature.
+**Authentication**: Requests are signed by the requestor EOA with an [EIP-712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) signature.

 **Request structure:**